bugsbugsbux/jjj/understanding-j.md

 + ` -                   NB. creates list of two verbs: + and -
 - ` ''                  NB. this gerund only has one element: -
 # +`-                   NB. length of the noun, which is a list of verbs

-NB. monad % is equivalent to 1%y
-% 2

 gerund =: +/ ` % ` #